-We presume that the Inca government built Choquequirao for religious and pilgrimage purposes, a sanctuary linked to the tutelary “Apus” (Gods) of this part of the "sierra nevada", without ceasing to suppose that this great work had the purpose of perpetuating the memory of the power of its Ruler builder.
+We presume Inca government built Choquequirao for religious and pilgrimage purposes, a sanctuary linked to the tutelary “Apus” (Gods) of this part of the "sierra nevada", without ceasing to suppose that this great work had the purpose of perpetuating the memory of the power of its Ruler builder.

-The Inca administration of Choquequirao, be it political or religious, was gradually ending with the fall of Tahuantinsuyo, beginning perhaps from the fratricidal struggles between Huáscar and Atahuallpa and increasing with the bellicose actions of the Spanish conquest, until the Inca residents were in the extreme situation of not being able to support his servitude.
+The Inca administration of Choquequirao, be it political or religious, was gradually ending with the fall of Tahuantinsuyo, beginning perhaps with fratricidal struggles between Huáscar and Atahuallpa and increasing with the bellicose actions of the Spanish conquest, until the Inca residents were in the extreme situation of not being able to support his servitude.

 In the years previous to its abandonment, Choquequirao was always more isolated and its inhabitants had to expand their area of agricultural culture to directly attend their nutritional needs.

-About the end of Choquequirao, it is plausible to think that the Chachapoyans who built the citadel, which had ended up being the "yanaconas" (servants) of the incan residents of the complex, rebelled and executed the Inca proxies, running away successively from the place.
+About the end of Choquequirao, it is plausible to think that the Chachapoyans who built the citadel, which had ended up being the "yanaconas" (servants) of the incan residents of the complex, rebelled and executed the Inca proxies, successively running away from the place.

 As a result of its abandonment Choquequirao was soon claimed by the jungle, who hid the Sanctuary under its protective vegetal mantle.